clicon/clixon-docs/netconf.rst

 Callhome
 ========
-With Clixon, you can make a solution following `RFC 8071: NETCONF Call Home <http://www.rfc-editor.org/rfc/rfc8071.txt>`_ over SSH as a utility using openssh.
+With Clixon, you can make a solution following `RFC 8071: NETCONF Call Home and RESTCONF Call Home <http://www.rfc-editor.org/rfc/rfc8071.txt>`_ over SSH as a utility using openssh.

 The solution is built "around" Clixon meaning that Clixon itself is used as-is.
+This may be referred to as "external" callhome since it is done using external tools, not clixon itself.
+In contrast, rstconf call-home is "internal", see callhome section in :ref:`Restconf section <clixon_restconf>`.

 Other solutions are possible as well, especially on the client side, and a full system integration requires a callhome framework to determine when and how callhomes are made as well as addressing the security implications addressed by RFC 8071.